Eloagbawe/alx-backend-storage/0x01-NoSQL/README.md

 7. Write a script that deletes all documents with name="Holberton school" in the collection school:

         The database name will be passed as option of mongo command

+8. Write a Python function that lists all documents in a collection:

+        Prototype: def list_all(mongo_collection):
+        Return an empty list if no document in the collection mongo_collection will be the pymongo collection object